teresalves/teresalves.github.io/content/blog/02-chats/index.md

 ---
 We share so many private texts and photos nowadays.
 How can we be sure that no one else on the internet can access them?
 They must be stored *somewhere*, right?

+Edit: This post will focus on the security of the chats regarding how they process your messages.
+Not your personal data or anything else on your phone.

 The security and privacy of your chats varies a lot with what platform you use.
 The most important aspect is that it is *end-to-end* encrypted (E2EE), which means only the person you're texting can actually decipher your messages.
 I won't get too deep into the technical details, but it basically means that you produce a key (private key) and a lock (public key) pair.
 Your friend protects a message with the lock you gave them, and only you have the key to open it - no servers anywhere have it, just you on your device.

 If anyone intercepts the message, or accesses the database where it is stored, it just seems like gibberish because it is encrypted and they cannot decrypt it.